-See http://www.apache.org/dev/release.html for more info on Apache releases
+See https://www.apache.org/legal/release-policy.html for more info on Apache releases.

 The required level of security depends on the software's intended uses, of course.
-Expectations should be clearly documented.
+Projects should clearly document security expectations.

 In Apache projects, "consensus" means widespread agreement among people who have decision power.
 It does not necessarily mean "unanimity".

-Apache projects have a private mailing list that their PMC is expected to use
+Each Apache project has a private mailing list that its PMC is expected to use

 only when really needed.
 The private list is typically used for